unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Boosting Reaction Priority

 Players may spend a Command Point to boost a single Unit's Reaction Priority roll.
-Starting with the active player, each player declares one or more participating Units to boost and spends a Command Point for each one.
+Starting with the active player, each player declares zero or more participating Units to boost and spends a Command Point for each one.
 Then both players perform a Reaction Priority Roll for each participating Unit.

 #### Reaction Priority Roll